spree/api.spreecommerce.com/content/v1/orders.md

 ## A single order

-To view the details for a single product, make a request using that order’s number:
+To view the details for a single product, make a request using that order\'s number:

     GET /api/orders/R123456789